Steven-Grevera/ENC4265/manual.md

  ![image](https://github.com/user-attachments/assets/393cc28b-9a7c-4ee1-a920-b4b6c31c10d7)
 *Figure 33: Image showing where the "insanity" bar will be located and how it fills up should you be afflicted with it.
 Image Taken By: Steven Grevera*

-Insanity is a yellow bar that will fill up far rarer then corruption.
+Insanity is a yellow bar that will fill up far rarer than corruption.
 It is caused by being in proximity to certain apparitions or environmental factors that can be triggered in the corridors.

-When insanity is built up to max, you will be stunned in place and let out a loud scream.
+When insanity is built up to the max, you will be stunned in place and let out a loud scream.
 Alerting apparitions to your location or if you were in a chase, causing you usually to get caught if you don’t break out of it fast enough.
 By clicking on the indicated button fast, you can break the stun faster.
 You will also take health damage while in this state.

 ## Hiding Places
 ![image](https://github.com/user-attachments/assets/17c1dc97-f9ea-49de-9453-3a3fb7f9e076)
-*Figure 34: Image showing the inside of a hiding place from "Underworld Academy".
+*Figure 34: Image showing the inside of a hiding place from "Underworld Academy."
 Image Taken By: Steven Grevera*

 Throughout the corridors, you will find places that you can hide in if an Apparition is on your tail or nearby.
 These places of protection must be found in order to avoid being discovered and if you have your light source on without the right karuta on, you can still be discovered.
 So it’s best to keep that off.
-All corridors have different types of hiding places that can range from closets to tiny baskets, all depending on the corridor in which you find yourself exploring.
+All corridors have different types of hiding places that can range from closets to tiny baskets, depending on the corridor in which you find yourself exploring.

  ![image](https://github.com/user-attachments/assets/9f08911f-e457-4b8d-812b-6a69906cb07d)
- *Figure 35: Image showing the outside of a hiding place from "Underworld Academy".
+*Figure 35: Image showing the outside of a hiding place from "Underworld Academy."
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/1c77f831-bfe2-4b51-b674-01e9aebfe9ef)
 *Figure 36: Image showing the inside of a hiding place in The Underworld Academy but with The Lights off.
 Image Taken By: Steven Grevera*